Image source: William Small (via Wellcome Collection)

 She added “COCIR has long been urging policymakers and healthcare providers to reverse this negative trend.
 We call upon Member States and regions to encourage hospitals and healthcare providers to leverage the available EU funding tools and innovative financing models that can support investment in equipment renewal and increase access to innovative medical technologies.
 The precise detection and accurate diagnosis this provides, which allows for personalised treatment with faster and better outcomes for patients, offers the most effective way to contain costs for healthcare systems.”

-Report • Backlog
+Article • Backlog

 One in ten CT scanners and one in five MRI scanners are technically obsolete.
 Radiologists are sounding the alarm.
 In 2008, around 60% of all CT scanners and 55% of all MRI scanners were up to five years old; 31% of all CT scanners and 32% of all MRI scanners were between five and ten years old; 9% of all CT scanners and 16% of all MRI scanners were over ten years old.